 On February 2, 2017, a Conroe ISD school bus was involved in a head-on collision.
 For currently unknown reasons, the Conroe ISD school bus and a Chevrolet SUV collided head-on.
 According to ABC News Channel 13, there were four children on the bus at the time of the crash.
 The bus driver reportedly told Conroe ISD officials that nobody was injured on the bus.
 However, there has been no word on whether or not those children were evaluated or treated for any potential injuries.
-In addition, very little information has been released about this school bus crash, which is likely still under investigation with local law enforcement authorities.
+In addition, very little information has been released about this school bus crash, which is likely still under investigation by local law enforcement authorities.

 Nationwide School Bus Statistics